FSipiano/newbieDictionary/README.md

 #### Boilerplate (code) -
 The standard code you need to put into your code in order for it to run.
 An example is frameworks.
 Let’s take Bootstrap as an example.
 To use it, you need to copy and paste in a bunch of code that you get from the official website in order for you to be able to use it.
 Like a template.

+#### Bug -
+A bug is a general term used to describe any unexpected problem with hardware or software.
+Its different from an error.
+Error is a message shown to let them know that something went wrong while bug is a problem in the code that caused the error.

 #### Callback function -

 A function (Plug-in) passed as an argument to another function or method (Worker).
 The function Worker call the function Plug-in within its context with the corresponding data, e.i.: